marctorsoc/marctorsoc.github.io/_posts/2019-02-08-data-science-in-remote.md

 speed.

-In most companies or in academia, when you need to run huge process you are given a remote machine, either in AWS or in a company/uni cluster.
-This means that you won't have physical access, and you can only connect there via ssh.
+In most companies or in academia, when you need to run a huge process you are given a remote machine, either in AWS or in a company/uni cluster.
+This means that you won't have physical access, and you can only connect there remotely.

  **Disclaimer**: all info written in this post assumes a Mac as your local, and Ubuntu as remote.
 Most of it should work also with other combinations of these two.